 If you are a parent then you must already know how difficult it can be to get your children to do them without a fight.
 But can you blame them?
 They have already had a long day learning in school and now they have to carry schoolwork to their homes, seriously?
 We have all been here before and we know how homework can be quite a turnoff especially if you also have other chores to do after getting back home.
 Dealing with homework back at home doesn’t need to always turn into running battles around the house.
-This article covers some very interesting approaches that you can use to make homework fun.
+This article covers some very interesting approaches that you can use to make fun when you do my college homework.

 Work alongside your kid(s)